Internal medicine department includes the following specialties:

 Internal medicine specialists are specialised in managing complex diagnostic problems applying scientific knowledge and clinical expertise.
 They are resolving acute conditions and continuously take care of complex chronic illnesses and promote the importance of disease prevention and adopting a healthy lifestyle.

-Gastroenterology is a subspecialist branch of internal medicine which deals with diseases of the lower part of the gastrointestinal system that consists of the oesophagus, stomach, duodenum, small and large intestine, liver, gallbladder, bile duct and pancreas.
+Gastroenterology is a subspecialty of the internal medicine that treats digestive disorders.
+The digestive system is composed of the oesophagus, stomach, duodenum, small and large bowel, liver, gallbladder, bile ducts and pancreas.

-Endocrinology is a subspecialist branch of internal medicine that deals with the diagnosis and treatment of internal secretion glands diseases as well as metabolism dysfunction.
-Some endocrinological disorders, such as diabetes, thyroid gland disease, obesity and osteoporosis are very common among the general population, while pituitary gland and hypophysis disease are relatively rare.
+Endocrinology is a subspecialty of the internal medicine that covers the field of diagnostics and treatment of the endocrine and metabolic disorders.
+The endocrine disorders as diabetes, thyroid diseases, obesity and osteoporosis are very common in general population, while the adrenal gland and pituitary disorders occur relatively rarely.